nilnida/DSA210-Term-Project/README.md

 - P-Value: 1.11288621468798e-50
 - **Reject the null hypothesis**, proving that the mean battery capacity is different between the groups.

+The two-tailed t-test evaluates whether there is a statistically significant difference in the mean battery capacity between low-temperature and high-temperature groups.
+The extremely high t-statistic (21.84) and the near-zero p-value provide strong evidence that the group means differ significantly.
+This result leads to the rejection of the null hypothesis and confirms that battery capacity is affected by temperature variations.
+Specifically, the significant drop in capacity under higher temperatures indicates that thermal conditions play a meaningful role in accelerating capacity degradation.
+This finding supports the hypothesis that temperature is a critical factor in determining battery efficiency and health.

 #### One-Tailed T-Test for Capacity in Relation with Temperature Groups

 **Null Hypothesis (H₀):** The mean battery capacity in the low temperature group is less than or equal to the high temperature group.